Family Law Team Helps Client with Immunocompromised Child Find Peace of Mind

-And for Mark, the principal COVID issue among his family law cases has been remote learning.
+For most family law cases, the principal COVID issue among them has been remote learning.

-But the virus itself – or in this instance, trying to prevent a child from catching it – has never been the central issue for Mark, until Tamara’s case.
-The court’s position on court-ordered parenting time during the COVID-19 pandemic would be Mark’s greatest hurdle.
+But the virus itself – or in this instance, trying to prevent a child from catching it – has never been the central issue for our team, until Tamara’s case.
+The court’s position on court-ordered parenting time during the COVID-19 pandemic would be the team’s greatest hurdle.

-In addition to convincing the court, Mark also faced an opposing party who staunchly denounced COVID safety measures widely recommended by the medical community to protect people like the child in this case.
+In addition to convincing the court, Marlana’s team also faced an opposing party who staunchly denounced COVID safety measures widely recommended by the medical community to protect people like the child in this case.

-“I was shocked by the father’s ambivalence about the child’s severe health impairments and his refusal to take even minimal precautions to ensure the safety of the child,” Mark said.
+Our attorneys were “shocked by the father’s ambivalence about the child’s severe health impairments and his refusal to take even minimal precautions to ensure the safety of the child.”

 Finally, someone acknowledged Tamara’s concerns.
-She said Mark’s counsel and validation gave her the confidence she needed to continue to fight for her daughter’s safety.
+She said her counsel’s validation gave her the confidence she needed to continue to fight for her daughter’s safety.

-“This eased my mind greatly, and I felt I could really open up to and trust [Mark] with my daughter’s life,” Tamara said.
+“This eased my mind greatly, and I felt I could really open up to and trust [them] with my daughter’s life,” Tamara said.
 “The doctors and family are not just partnering to save and preserve my daughter’s life; her attorney is, too.
-Mark is my daughter’s advocate.”
+[They are] my daughter’s advocate.”

 Request Court to Restrict Parenting Time